 Most likely, paired with Ledum in the future will operate the artillery complex "Derivation-Air Defense".
 Since the mid-1990s, Russia has been quite actively experimenting with 57-mm artillery guns.
-Cannons of this caliber were proposed to arm a modernized version of the light amphibious tank PT-76.
+Cannons of this caliber offered to arm the modernized version of the light floating tank PT-76.
 In 2015, the AU-220M uninhabited combat module was introduced for the first time, armed with an improved 57-mm artillery system based on the S-60 anti-aircraft gun.
-The AU-220M combat module was created to arm the promising Boomerang armored personnel carriers and the Kurganets-25 and T-15 infantry fighting vehicles.
+The AU-220M combat module was designed to arm the promising Boomerang armored personnel carriers and the Kurganets-25 and T-15 infantry fighting vehicles.

 The 57-mm rifled automatic high-ballistic gun used in the AU-220M module is capable of making 120 aimed shots within a minute.
 The initial velocity of the projectile is 1000 m / s.
 The gun uses unitary shots with shells of several types.
 To reduce recoil the gun is equipped with a muzzle brake.